KrisKennaway/ii-pix/README.md

 ][-pix also allows modeling this NTSC signal behaviour, which effectively allows access to more than 16 DHGR colours, through carefully chosen sequences of pixels (see below for more details).
 The resulting images have much higher quality, but only when viewed on a suitable target (e.g. OpenEmulator, or real hardware).
 On other targets the colour balance tends to be skewed, though image detail is still good.

-This is an OpenEmulator screenshot of the same image converted with `--resolution=ntsc` instead of `--resolution=560`.
+This is an OpenEmulator screenshot of the same image converted with `--palette=ntsc` instead of `--palette=openemulator`.
 Colour match to the original is substantially improved, and more colour detail is visible, e.g. in the shading of the background.

 ![Two colourful parrots sitting on a branch](examples/parrots-iipix-ntsc-openemulator.png)